forestgrape/coronavirus/index.md

 * The cell environment shouldn't deactivate the virus or alarming the immune system to do so.
 * The cell should be able to produce lots of virions and thus should have a performant metabolism.

+#### metabolic phase tropism of coronaviruses
+* ciliated epithelia and secretory cells support well replication of coronaviruses both cells located in the airway and the intestine
+* immune system cells are infected but usually aptosis is induced in the early phase of the viral metabolism and before replication takes place.
+[todo: search&read]

 ### cell tropism